Princess Victoria of Saxe-Coburg-Saalfeld: First marriage

-On 21 December 1803 at Coburg, Victoria married (as his second wife) Emich Carl, Prince of Leiningen, whose first wife, Countess Henrietta Sophie of Reuss-Ebersdorf (1767–1801), was Victoria's mother's younger sister.
-The couple had two children, Prince Carl, born on 12 September 1804, and Princess Feodora of Leiningen, born on 7 December 1807.
+On 21 December 1803 at Coburg, Victoria married (as his second wife) Emich Karl, Prince of Leiningen, whose first wife, Countess Henrietta Sophie of Reuss-Ebersdorf (1767–1801), was Victoria's mother's younger sister.
+The couple had two children, Prince Karl, born on 12 September 1804, and Princess Feodora of Leiningen, born on 7 December 1807.

 Regency

-After the death of her first spouse (on 4 July 1814), Victoria served as regent of the Principality of Leiningen during the minority of their son, Carl, until her second marriage in 1818.
+After the death of her first spouse (on 4 July 1814), Victoria served as regent of the Principality of Leiningen during the minority of their son, Karl, until her second marriage in 1818.